Marcocanc/mi-lamp-re/notes.md

 - `4363..` Device Status
     -  `01` Unauthorized/Not paired
     -  `02` Authorized/Paired
+    -  `04` Authorized device (mac address)
     -  `07` Lamp disconnect imminent

 ###Pairing with the Device
-To Pair with the device,send the following command `436700000000000000000000000000000000` to the lamp
+To Pair with the device,send the `4367` command with a client uuid.
+Example: `43677207d94ecb9e4ec5be6eafa46ed1c07c`

-The Lamp will notify with `43 63 01`
+The Lamp will notify with `43 63 01` to signal that it is in pairing mode.

-After that the device should go into pairing mode (dim on and off).
 Press the Scene Button on your Lamp to pair.

-The Lamp will notify with `43 63 02` to confirm pairing
+The Lamp will notify with `43 63 02` to confirm successful pairing

+If the Lamp was previously paired with the device, it will notify `43 63 04`

 ###Change Color with RGB & Brightness
 ```swift